Sketch494/Wayback/README.md

 How To Use

-Step .1: Download Wayback Launcher
+Download Wayback Launcher

-Step .2: Extract The Zip File
+Extract The Zip File

+Join The Discord Server https://discord.com/invite/qUd7DfmzcZ

+Go To #register and use /create to make an account

-Step .3: Open Wayback Launcher.exe
+Open Wayback Launcher.exe

-Step .4: Press The Settings Icon
+Press The Settings Icon

-Step .5: Sign In
+Sign In

-Step .6: Select Your Game Build Folder
+Select Your Game Build Folder

-Step .7: Press Home
+Press Home

-Step .8: Press Launch
+Press Launch

 -------------------------------------------------------------------------------------------------------------------------------------------------